code-312/ceic-jekyll/pages/get-involved/volunteer.md

     critical work, and relies on community trust.
-If this sounds like something you'd like to help out with, hit us up!</p><h2>Donations</h2><p>Because of the federal status of cannabis, even though we do not touch the plant at all, there is limited access to funding for this work.<br><br>All of our members are currently volunteers, and we hope to eventually pay staff for this work full time!<br><br>Donations help us continue this work by paying staff, and to help us access necessary resources to continue this work.<br><br>We are organising events like National Expungement Week, Know Your Rights, and resource fairs.
-Those events are incredibly important, but aren’t free!<br><br>We hope to one day open up a physical office, that can be a resource center for the community.</p>
+If this sounds like something you'd like to help out with, hit us up!</p><h2>Donations</h2><p>Because of the federal status of cannabis, even though we do not touch the plant at all, there is limited access to funding for this work.<br>All of our members are currently volunteers, and we hope to eventually pay staff for this work full time!<br>Donations help us continue this work by paying staff, and to help us access necessary resources to continue this work.<br>We are organising events like National Expungement Week, Know Your Rights, and resource fairs.
+Those events are incredibly important, but aren’t free!<br>We hope to one day open up a physical office, that can be a resource center for the community.</p>

 ---